Source: U.S. Army Atlas of the European Theatre in World War II

 Equally at home touring the Western Front and Gallipoli, she also regularly leads tours over the WW2 battlefields of NW Europe.
 In 2017 Jo achieved a Masters Degree in military history from the University of Wolverhampton under the tutelage of Professor Gary Sheffield.
-She has also worked with Battlefield History TV in the production of a series of DVDs concentrating on Operation Market Garden.
-Jo is a book reviewer and contributes articles to local newspapers and magazines.
+She has also worked with Battlefield History TV in the production of a series of DVDs concentrating on Operation Market Garden, is a regular asked guest on WW1 and WW2 related Youtube channels and appears in WW2 documentaries on UK television.
+Jo is also a book reviewer and contributes articles to local newspapers and magazines.

 An independent Battlefield Guide, Jo has extensive experience of working with student groups, the military and commercial tours with British and Australian groups.